Codingboy/HGFramework/README/general_missiondesign.md

 # General Missiondesign
 At startup all players have a little time to group up with other players if they want to.
 Then all players will be teleported to the arena.
-All players only have uniform, map, gps, radio, watch, compass.
+All players only have uniform, rangemasterbelt, map, gps, radio, watch, compass.
-There are 8 mines around each player so do not move!
+There are 16 mines around each player so do not move!
 The mines will be deactivated after some time.
 Around the start are also a few lootcrates.
 But only in the middle are weapons.
 The mission is finished when all players except one are dead.